Kazhnuz/awesome-gnome/contributing.md

 - Make sure your text editor is set to remove trailing whitespace.
 - New categories or improvements to the existing categorization are welcome.
 - Please check that your contribution follow the following requirement :
-  - The application have to follow at least a bit the GNOME HIG, by using an headerbar as the titlebar and that it looks clean in a vanilla GNOME desktop.
+  - The application have to follow enough the GNOME HIG to work in a GNOME-based Desktop, by using an headerbar as the titlebar and that it looks clean in a vanilla GNOME desktop.
-  - Please avoid unmaintained applications or extensions, as they could break with time.
-Please also avoid application that haven't any stable release yet or that aren't mature yet.
+  - Please avoid unmaintained items, as they could break with time.
+  - Please avoid items that haven't any stable release, aren't mature or aren't mature yet.
-  - If the application you propose is a Core GNOME application, please lable it as such.
+  - If the item you propose is a Core GNOME Project, please label it as such.
+- If the item you want to add don't follow the requirement for being on this list, but will follow them in the future (in a future version for the HIG, for instance), please submit an issue for it.

 Thank you for your suggestions!